 The dynamical effects from resummation or nonlinear corrections which we have discussed above can arise at the LHeC not only in the inclusive structure functions, as we have illustrated so far, but also in more exclusive observables describing the structure of the jet final states associated to low-x DIS.
-Here we update the discussion in Ref.
-[1].

-Baseline predictions for jet final states in DIS are obtained from perturbative finite-order calculations (see e.g. Refs.
-[200,275] for third-order calculations), supplemented by parton-shower Monte Carlo generators for realistic event simulation (as e.g. in Ref.
-[199]).
-But owing to the large phase space opening up at LHeC energies and the complex kinematics possibly involving multiple hard scales, jet events are potentially sensitive to soft-gluon coherence effects of initial-state radiation [222,276-278], which go beyond finite-order perturbative evaluations and collinear parton showers, and show up as logarithmic $x \to 0$ corrections to all orders of perturbation theory.
-These corrections can be resummed, and combined with large-x contributions, via CCFM exclusive evolution equations [222,276], and affect the structure of jet multiplicities and angular jet correlations [278] as well as heavy quark distributions [277].
-Observables based on forward jets, transverse energy flow, azimuthal correlations constitute probes of low-x dynamics in DIS final states [279-281].
-Phenomenological studies started with HERA [282-284] and will continue with the LHeC.
+Baseline predictions for jet final states in DIS are obtained from perturbative finite-order calculations (see e.g. [201, 276] for third-order calculations), supplemented by parton-shower Monte Carlo generators for realistic event simulation (as e.g. in [200]).
+But owing to the large phase space opening up at LHeC energies and the complex kinematics possibly involving multiple hard scales, jet events are potentially sensitive to soft-gluon coherence effects of initial-state radiation [223, 277-279], which go beyond finite-order perturbative evaluations and collinear parton showers, and show up as logarithmic $x \to 0$ corrections to all orders of perturbation theory.
+These corrections can be resummed, and combined with large-x contributions, via CCFM exclusive evolution equations [223, 277], and affect the structure of jet multiplicities and angular jet correlations [279] as well as heavy quark distributions [278].
+Observables based on forward jets, transverse energy flow, angle and momentum correlations constitute probes of low-x dynamics in DIS final states [280-282].
+Phenomenological studies started with HERA [283-285] and will continue with the LHeC.

 Computational tools are being developed to address the structure of multi-jet final states by including low-x dynamical effects.
+These include CCFM Monte Carlo tools [286, 287], off-shell matrix element parton-level generators [288, 289], BFKL Monte Carlo generators [290-292].
+Fig. 4.17 gives an example of transverse momentum correlations in DIS di-jet and three-jet final states computed with the Monte Carlo [286], compared with the measurements [293].

+Figure 4.17: Momentum correlations in DIS multi-jet final states at low x computed from the CCFM Monte Carlo [286] with TMD parton densities JH2013 [294], compared with the measurements [293]: (left) tri-jets; (right) di-jets.

-These include CCFM Monte Carlo tools [285,286], off-shell matrix element parton-level generators [287,288], BFKL Monte Carlo generators [289-291].
-Furthermore, exclusive parton branching formalisms are being proposed in which not only gluon distributions but also quark distributions are treated at unintegrated level in transverse momentum [292-294].
-This is instrumental in connecting low-x approaches with DGLAP approaches to parton showers beyond leading order [295,296].
-Current applications of these new developments are mostly being carried out for final states in hadron-hadron collisions, but extensions to lepton-hadron collisions are underway (see e.g. Ref.
-[288]), and likely to trigger further advances in the field.
+Furthermore, exclusive parton branching formalisms are being proposed in which not only gluon distributions but also quark distributions are treated at unintegrated level in transverse momentum [295-297].
+This is instrumental in connecting low-x approaches with DGLAP approaches to parton showers beyond leading order [298,299].
+Applications of these new developments have so far been mostly carried out for final states in hadron-hadron collisions, while extensions to lepton-hadron collisions are underway.
+Fig. 4.18 gives examples of transverse momentum spectra in low-mass Drell-Yan lepton pair production computed in [300] by the parton branching (PB) method [296], compared with the measurements [301] and [302].